ning-wang1/manda/README.md

 # manda
-Code for infocom 2021 paper MANDA
+Code for infocom 2021 paper 'MANDA: On Adversarial Example Detection for Network Intrusion Detection System'

 ## Prepare the environment
 1. Implement annoconda following the instruction in https://www.anaconda.com/.
 Anaconda will help to manage the learning environement.